Once There Were Six Seasons: INTERACTIVE

 Featuring: Connor Hopkins, Rommel Sulit, Indigo Rael, Adam Martinez, Marina DeYoe-Pedraza, Caroline Reck, and Bonnie Rees.

 Directed by: Caroline Reck, Assistant Direction by Gricelda Silva

 Stage Management/ Production Management by: Zac Crofford and Laura Spraggins

 Fight Choreography by Kelly Hasandras, Lighting by Rachel Atkinson, Sound by K. Eliot Haynes and Miriam Alexander, Scenic & Puppets by Caroline Reck, Costume Design by C.B.
 Goodman, Art Installation by Indigo Rael

 Written and Directed by Caroline Reck

-Performed by Connor Hopkins, Gricelda Silva, Rommel Sulit, Noel Gaulin, Parker Dority, & Katy Taylor.
+Originally performed in 2013-2015 by Connor Hopkins, Gricelda Silva, Rommel Sulit, Noel Gaulin, Parker Dority, & Katy Taylor.

 Original Scenic & Puppet Design by Caroline Reck, Lighting by Stephen Pruitt, Sound by K. Eliot Haynes, costumes by Lucie Cunningham.
 Original Puppet and Scenic builders include Ia Enstera, Cami Alys, Kyle Zamcheck, Taylor Harrison, Susan Peterson, and Amanda Maddock.